Beautiful Asian Young Woman With Peace Of Mind

 Is it better to pay the principal or interest on a mortgage?

-Paying more toward your principal can reduce the interest you’ll pay over time, as discussed above.
-Additionally, every payment that goes toward your principal builds equity in your home, so you can build equity faster by making additional principal-only payments.
+Paying more toward your principal can reduce the interest you’ll pay over time.
+Because every payment that goes toward the principal builds equity in your home, you can build equity faster with additional principal-only payments.

 Do principal-only payments lower monthly payments?